kubernetes-sigs/karpenter/designs/v1-roadmap.md

 As part of Karpenter completely removing its dependency on Knative, we need to remove our coupling on the knative webhook certificate reconciliation logic.
 Currently, we leverage knative’s webhook reconciler to reconcile a certificate needed to enable the TLS webhook traffic.
 To remove this dependency that `kubernetes-sigs/karpenter` has on the knative webhook reconciliation logic, Karpenter should create a separate `go.mod` for the webhook-specific logic.

 Cloud Providers that want to leverage the webhook for their users can use the knative webhook in a separate container from the Karpenter controller.
 This ensures that the knative client-go versions will not affect the client-go versions used by the main Karpenter controller.
 Practically, we can drop support for the webhook container entirely when Karpenter stops supporting K8s versions < 1.25 since K8s versions 1.25+ have support for CustomResourceValidations driven through Common Expression Language.

+[`Azure/karpenter-provider-azure`](https://github.com/Azure/karpenter) dropped support for Kubernetes 1.25 since AKS [dropped support for this version in 2023.](https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-kubernetes-release-calendar) [`aws/karpenter-provider-aws`](https://github.com/aws/karpenter-provider-aws) still supports versions [all the way back to Kubernetes 1.23 due to extended support](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html).
+The AWS provider will continue to support versions prior to 1.25 until January 31, 2025.
+At this point, if not other providers support versions prior to 1.25, we will drop support for webhooks in [`kubernetes-sigs/karpenter`](https://github.com/kubernetes-sigs/karpenter).

 #### Tasks